What are the major advantages of the Egyptian Pulley?

 Absolutely.
 They were as intelligent as humans today.
 And detailed study of the Great Pyramid only increases one’s amazement at their capabilities.
 In summary, the Egyptian Pulley would have been obvious to the Old Kingdom Egyptians in that they were superb stone sculptors and rope makers.

 Inside the Great Pyramid

-Recent, close-up photo of one of the limestone cradles just outside entrance to the King's Chamber
+Recent, close-up photo a limestone cradle just outside entrance to the King's Chamber